 On Sept.
-10, the Center for Learning and Student Success, previously known as the Tutoring & Learning Center and located in Scott Hall, will relaunch and occupy the second floor of the library, overlooking the lobby.
+10, the Center for Learning and Student Success, previously known as the Tutoring & Learning Center and located in Pacific Hall, will relaunch and occupy the second floor of the library, overlooking the lobby.

 CLASS aims to improve student success by providing a welcoming environment in which students can work toward their academic goals with peer support, says Dean of Libraries Isaac Gilman.
 The space will provide for individual and group tutoring, as well as guided study sessions.

 Additionally, new furniture has been added to the 24-hour study room, as well as next to the library exhibit area on the first floor.

 Library staff have also been busy preparing for a planned two-phase remodel of the 15-year-old facility, with construction tentatively scheduled to begin in January.

 "Assuming that we are able to stick to our tentative schedule, we expect the work to continue through the end of Spring Semester," he added.

 Gilman said the functional changes will include the addition of more than a dozen new study and collaboration rooms on the second floor in the east wing, at least one of which will be designed as a lactation room for nursing mothers.

 A new "makerspace" for students will become a permanent fixture of the second floor as well.
 In partnership with the Berglund Center, which is relocating from Berglund Hall to the Library, the makerspace will complement existing specialized makerspaces and technology located throughout various academic departments on campus.